Signed in as:

 He brought with him a host of highly trained French infantry, cavalry, artillery & combat engineers, as well as a squadron of the French Royal Navy.

-Working under General WASHINGTON'S command, they forced the British surrender at Yorktown in 1781, leading to the eventual end of the American War for Independence.
+Working under General WASHINGTON'S command, they forced the British surrender at Yorktown in October 1781, leading to the eventual end of the American War for Independence.

 We have carefully prepared a first-person impression of General ROCHAMBEAU to help the public understand France's contributions to American independence during the Revolutionary War.